sushantkurund/Celebal-Internship/Week4/Readme.md

-# CIFAR-10 Image Classification using ANN and CNN
+# CIFAR-10 Image Classification using Artificial Neural Networks and Convolutional Neural Networks

-## Overview
+## Introduction

-This project implements and compares image classification models using an Artificial Neural Network (ANN) and a Convolutional Neural Network (CNN) on the CIFAR-10 dataset.
-It demonstrates the advantages of CNNs for image-based tasks and explores training improvements such as data augmentation and Early Stopping.
+This project was completed as part of **Week 4** of the **Celebal Technologies Data Science Internship**.
+The goal was to explore deep learning techniques for image classification by implementing both an **Artificial Neural Network (ANN)** and a **Convolutional Neural Network (CNN)** on the CIFAR-10 dataset.
+In addition to building baseline models, the project investigates the effect of model improvements such as data augmentation, deeper architectures, and EarlyStopping.

 ---

-## Problem Statement

-Build an image classification model on the CIFAR-10 dataset and analyze the performance of different neural network architectures and training strategies.

-The project includes:

-- Baseline Artificial Neural Network (ANN)
-- Convolutional Neural Network (CNN)
-- Performance comparison
-- Validation accuracy visualization
-- Data augmentation
-- EarlyStopping
-- Model performance analysis

----

-## Dataset
+## About the Dataset

-**Dataset:** CIFAR-10

-The dataset contains **60,000 RGB images** of size **32 × 32** belonging to **10 classes**.
+The models were trained and evaluated using the **CIFAR-10** benchmark dataset, which is widely used for image classification tasks.

+**Dataset Details**

+- Total Images: 60,000
 - Training Images: 50,000
-- Test Images: 10,000
+- Testing Images: 10,000
+- Image Resolution: 32 × 32 pixels
+- Color Format: RGB
+- Number of Categories: 10

-### Classes
+### Image Categories

 - Airplane
 - Automobile